sposetti/TestDocs/README.md

 3. Click Continue when presented with the warning message
 4. Enter your MongoDB BI Connector server, port and database
 5. Choose "DirectQuery" mode
+6. Click OK to continue

 > If this is the first time you are connecting to this data source, you will be prompted to enter your MongoDB username and password.
 (Example: jeff?source=admin and Pass123).
-These can be updated in ```File > Options and settings > Data Source settings```
+This information can be updated in ```File > Options and settings > Data Source settings```
-6. Click OK to continue